Let’s look at some of the key facts surrounding workplace mental health specifically for you;

 - Only two in five employees are working at peak performance (CIPD) this is commonly referred to as “Presenteeism”.

-Devastating facts, really quite scary ones I am sure that most of you will agree.
-We at Working Minds Matter can relate to this from all our own combined experiences in running a business, however, there are some very cost effective and basic steps you can take, along with standard strategies that can be implemented as a natural progression, which will provide various returns on your investment.
+Working Minds Matter can relate to this from their own combined experiences in running a business, however, there are some very cost effective and basic steps you can take, along with standard strategies that can be implemented as a natural progression, which will provide various returns on your investment.
 Such as;

 - Increased Retention (reducing Attrition).